mathyingulu1/MathyBooksStore/MathyBooksStore/README.txt

 11/3/2021 9:59 just fix my first error, I had to modify the startup.cs service'AddContext' with using statement: using MathyBooksStore.DataAccess.Data;
-10:14 Just added a static class in MathyBooks.Utility
+10:14 Just added a static class in MathyBooks.Utility 10:25 add a customer areas to area
+10:31 not running